bettingf/LaserCutterPredict/LaserCuttingPredictPitch/index.md

  * Values above 6mm are not show because the laser cutter is not powerful enough to cut above.
 No need to try -> saves time and material.

- * The tickness value of 1mm is not shown because the linera regression gives a minimum power value less than the minimum the laser can deliver.
+ * The tickness value of 1mm is not shown because the linear regression gives a minimum power value less than the minimum the laser can deliver.